 My people had not been idle during my hiatus.
-Instead, they’d mapped the rise of HYDRA very carefully.
+Rather, they’d been busy saving the world and, while doing so, they’d mapped the rise of HYDRA very carefully (and killed many Chitauri).
 The list was a long one.
 But I had places to start… still… it would take awhile to deal with.
 I could spare an hour to save NYC.
 “Okay people, let’s getter dun!
 Time for I Yama Doctor to make her appearance!”

 That taken care of, I was racking up a simply huge collection of HYDRA memories for the Pensieve I’d lifted from Dumbledore’s office (I’d replaced it with the one I bought in Diagon Alley… his was nicer) when I ran out of HYDRA.
 That wasn’t how it was supposed to work.
 I was supposed to leave when the last of HYDRA was gone.
 None of my companions knew what was going on… until I looked around the warehouse and spotted the pink bunny box.
 Crap.
 Crap.
 Crap.

 I’d forgotten about them… well… not forgotten… I don’t forget anything… but there’s a lot of stuff to take care of and some events get shelved for later.